How to Starve Cancer (Jane McClelland)

 Jane McClelland’s Story

-McClelland was diagnosed with stage IV cervical cancer, for which she underwent conventional treatment.
-Then, a few years later, she was diagnosed with stage IV lung cancer and was considered terminal.
+Jane McClelland’s journey with cancer began when she was diagnosed with stage IV cervical cancer, for which she underwent conventional treatment.
+However, a few years later, she received another devastating diagnosis of stage IV lung cancer, and was considered terminal.

 McClelland decided to take a two-pronged approach to her second diagnosis.
 First, she had surgery to remove the tumor in her lungs, then underwent chemotherapy for six months at a lower dose than her oncologist recommended.
 At the same time, she developed a strategy that combined nutrition with an unconventional cocktail of medication to starve her cancer cells.